 But, what if you have a criminal record or have spent time in jail for a felony?
 Is it still possible to follow a passion for helping people look and feel better by working within the dentistry field?
 This blog post will answer the common question of whether you can become a dental assistant with a felony on your record?

 While criminal records can no doubt make securing professional employment more difficult, this goal is certainly still possible.
-And, if your desire is to train for a career as a dental assistant, it is also possible to enroll in the Dental Assistant program at UEI College, which in addition to hands-on training and education, offers career placement services for graduates with a variety of backgrounds.
+And, if your desire is to train for a career as a dental assistant, it is also possible to enroll in the Dental Assistant Program, which in addition to hands-on training and education, offers career placement services for graduates with a variety of backgrounds.

 Let’s look a little deeper into this topic and learn how someone with a felony on their record can still seek a fulfilling career as a dental assistant.